signaldust/bunny-jit/README.md

 `dadd a b`, `dsub a b`, `dmul a b`, `ddiv a b` and `dneg a` are double-float versions of arithmetic operations

+`fabs` and `dabs` compute single- and double-precision absolute value

 `cf2i a` converts singles to integers while `ci2f a` converts integers to singles

 `cf2d a` converts singles to doubles while `cd2f a` converts doubles to singles